AttekmiContact Us

 However, second-price auctions still allow advertisers to prevent overspending and collect insights regarding competition, which can help optimize future bids.
 As for publishers, they may earn less, while it also becomes more difficult for them to understand the real value of their inventory.
 At the same time, they may experience higher demand for the ad space since advertisers know that they will not overpay.

-Ad exchanges are not the only participants of the programmatic ecosystem, so let’s review other players to provide you with a better understanding of how everything works:
+An ad exchange is not the only participant of the programmatic ecosystem, so let’s review other players to provide you with a better understanding of how everything works:

 • Supply-side platforms (SSPs): software used by publishers to manage their ad inventory, sell it, and analyze the results to optimize the selling process and maximize income.